adbrant/midicycle/README.md

-# midicycle
+# MultiCycle
-12 tracks looper/sequencer for ORAC modules and external MIDI devices.
+12 tracks looper/sequencer for ORAC

 ## Features:
- - Can either work with an external MIDI controller or standlone with organelle keyboard
+ - Works standlone with organelle keyboard or external MIDI controllers
  - Supports free timing or non-destructive quantization (¼, 1/3 ½ and whole note)
  - Supports save/load (all recordings are saved as part of ORAC preset)
  - Overdubbing